Adding filters

 Filters are available for any Online Store 2.0 theme, and custom storefronts that use either the filter Liquid API or Storefront API for their online store.
 Learn how to display filters in your Online Store 2.0 theme.

-If your theme doesn't support filters, then you can still create filters from the Shopify Search & Discovery app, but they won't be displayed to customers.
+If your theme doesn't support filters, then you can still create filters in the Shopify Search & Discovery app, but they won't be displayed to customers.

 Filter types

-You can select up to 25 filters for your store.
-All stores can display the same standard filters and merchants can create custom filters unique to their product catalog.
+All stores can display the same standard filters and you can create custom filters unique to your product catalog.
+You can have a combination of standard and custom filters, up to a maximum of 25 filters for your store.

 Standard filters

-Filters for product availability, price, vendor, product type, and tags, are available to all stores.
+Standard filters for Availability, Category, Price, Product type, Tags, and Vendor are available to all stores.

 Custom filters

-Metafield filters are useful for creating filters unique to your product catalog.
-For example, if you sell children's toys, then you can create a custom "Age" product metafield filter.
-Learn more about adding custom filters with metafields.
-Metaobjects can show visual filters to help customers quickly understand your filters.
+Filters can be based on metafields and metaobjects unique to your store.
+This is useful for creating filters for your product catalog that aren't found in Shopify's Standard Product Taxonomy.
+For example, if you sell children's toys, then you can create a custom Age product metafield filter.
+You can also create visual filters with metaobjects to help customers quickly understand your filters.

 • Single line text